stevenez95/jsql/Home.md

 # What is JSqlParser?
-JSqlParser parses one or more SQL statements.
+JSqlParser is a SQL statement parser.
+It translates SQLs in a traversable hierarchy of Java classes.
+JSqlParser is not limited to one database but provides support for a lot of specials of Oracle, SqlServer, MySQL, PostgreSQL ...
+To name some, it has support for Oracles join syntax using (+), PostgreSQLs cast syntax using ::, relational operators like != and so on.
 Then the result can be accessed in a structured way.
 The generated Java class hierarchy can be navigated using the [Visitor Pattern](http://en.wikipedia.org/wiki/Visitor_pattern).

 # Contributions